 Tendency in Joint Ventures

 Nowadays, because of many factors, it’s impossible for one single airline to fly everywhere.
 Thanks to partner agreements it becomes real.
-Since 1997 when the first agreement between Northwest Airlines and KLM was made, every year we noticed a grow up of JV(Joint Venture) deals.
+Since 1997 when the first agreement between Northwest Airlines and KLM was made, every year we noticed a growing up of JV(Joint Venture) deals.
 It’s expected that in 2021, 35% of all long-haul traffic could be operated by JV Airlines.
 Just have a look at the last 10 years presented in the table below to see how frequent are these agreements.

 As we can observe, monogamy is oldfashioned.
 Airlines pick their partners like socks.
 Delta Airlines wanted to expand in Mexico, there you go…they found a partner in Aeromexico.
 One year later they decide to develop their East market so they went to Korean Air and gave them the opportunity to use their wide choice of routes within the US in exchange for access to 80 destinations in Asia.
 That’s the way to build an imperium.